-On 29 July 2016, the Company through its wholly-owned subsidiary corporation, Green Recycling Pte.
-Ltd., incorporated a 95% owned subsidiary corporation, PT.
-Chaeng Surya Jaya in Batam, Indonesia with a total issued and paid-up share capital amounting to \$405,000 (equivalent to US\$300,000).
-The principal activity of the newly incorporated subsidiary corporation is of the business of plastic recycling.
+On 25 September 2017, the Company incorporated a wholly-owned subsidiary corporation, Wizwash Pte.
+Ltd. in Singapore with a total issued and paid-up share capital amounting to \$1,000,000.
+The principal activity of the newly incorporated subsidiary corporation is investment holding.

-The above event is not expected to have a material effect to the Group for the financial year ending 30 June 2017.
+The above event is not expected to have a material effect to the Group for the financial year ending 30 June 2018.